Normal Calcium Levels UK

 Several factors can influence calcium levels in individuals residing in the UK:

-• Dietary Habits: The British diet has evolved over the years.
+• Dietary Habits: The British diet has developed over the years.
 If not adequately planned, an increasing shift towards plant-based diets might affect calcium intake.

 • Sunlight Exposure: The UK, especially during winters, doesn’t receive abundant sunlight, reducing vitamin D synthesis and affecting calcium absorption.

-Note: A study from the University of Cambridge suggested that nearly 40% of the UK population has vitamin D levels below the optimal range, especially during winter, indirectly impacting calcium absorption.
+Note: A study from the University of Cambridge suggested that nearly 40% of the UK population has vitamin D levels below the optimal range, especially during winter, indirectly affecting calcium absorption.

 Symptoms and Risks of Abnormal Calcium Levels